mohammad-saeid-nafar/TickTicket/TickTicket-Backend/STANDARDS.md

 - Use [Lombok](https://projectlombok.org/) to generate tons fo code automatically
 - Use the Stream API to make your code more concise and readable, please...
 - Stop null checking from DAOs, use ```Optional``` instead
+- Use GitHub CoPilot to generate code for you